 Instead, insurers should turn to digital correspondence management.
 With Ripcord's digital solutions, different content types and information structures and even widely distributed communications in various repositories are no obstacle to a streamlined organization.
 Ripcord can help insurers improve their communication with their lifeblood (customers) by allowing them to easily and quickly access all of it in one cloud-based location.

 Paper documentation is insecure.
-While there's been much concern in recent years about online personal-information stealing, in fact, theft of such data from non-digital sources is more prevalent.
+While there has been much concern in recent years about online stealing personal information, the theft of such data from non-digital sources is more prevalent.
 After all, swiping a manila file folder or even just a sheet or two of paper requires zero digital know-how.
-By using Ripcord's solutions, insurers can remove the concern that their employees might be carelessly leaving important, sensitive customer correspondence out in the open or physically shipping it via innately insecure means.
+By using Ripcord's solutions, insurers can remove the concern that their employees might carelessly leave important, sensitive customer correspondence out in the open or physically ship it via innately insecure means.
 Ripcord's data center is ultra-secure and fully encrypted, making any personal information within it appear scrambled to would-be hackers.

 Manual data entry and disbursed and/or lost customer correspondence waste time and greatly increase inefficiency at an insurance company.
 They can easily lead to work standstills while employees hunt for far-flung or misplaced pieces of communication.
 Digitizing customer correspondence with Ripcord solutions drives up efficiency and saves insurance firms time and money.

 Increase your organizational efficiency and save money by digitizing with Ripcord.
-Get more information about Ripcord today.
+Get in touch with our team to learn how.